singularity/singularity/CONTRIBUTING.md

-This will generate a `messages.po` and a `data_str.po` in `singularity/i18n/lang_<ll_CC>` and from there you can use your faviourite po-file editor to start translating.
+This will generate a `messages.po` and a `data_str.po` in `singularity/i18n/lang_<ll_CC>` and from there you can use your favourite po-file editor to start translating.

 ### The "untranslatable" parts